μια γυναίκα στέκεται δίπλα στη θάλασσα, τα μάτια της καλύπτει ένα πανί

 Necessity to keep GSGE in the Ministry of the Interior

-The subsumption of the General Secretariat for Gender Equality (GSGE) and the Research Centre for Gender Equality (KETHI) in the Ministry of Labour and Social Affairs by the Ministry of the Interior, comes as an unpleasant surprise for the Diotima Centre.
+The subsumption of the General Secretariat for Gender Equality (GSGE) and the Research Centre for Gender Equality (KETHI) into the Ministry of Labour and Social Affairs by the Ministry of the Interior, comes as an unpleasant surprise for the Diotima Centre.

 In this context, the two main and national central state institutions for gender equality have produced and continue to produce, through their multifaceted and multiannual work, policies and actions with a horizontal dimension in all public policies.